aylz83/decapod-rs/README.md

 # Features

-- Iterate over all reads
+- Iterate over all reads.
-- Extract run info
+- Extract run info.
-- Serialise reads with serde
+- Serialise reads with serde.

 # Planned features

-- [x] Reading of pod5, including signal
+- [x] Reading of pod5, including signal.
-- [x] Reading additional (metadata) from the pod5
+- [x] Reading additional (metadata) from the pod5.
-- [x] Serialisation of reads with serde
+- [x] Serialisation of reads with serde.
-- [ ] Conversion of reads to something like Polars dataframes
+- [ ] Conversion of reads to something like Polars dataframes.
-- [ ] Writing pod5 files
+- [ ] Writing pod5 files.
-- [ ] Support older pod5 specifications other than V3
+- [ ] Support older pod5 specifications other than V3.
-- [ ] Create documentation
+- [ ] Create documentation.